-The annual Sedan Chair Race to raise money for charities and to promote Matilda Hospital (明德醫院) was held yesterday morning.
+The annual Sedan Chair Race to raise money for charities and to promote Matilda Hospital (明德醫院) was held last week.
 Every November, teams representing their corporate sponsors, clad in over-the-top costumes and carrying equally over-the-top sedan chairs, loop around the three-quarter mile route along Mt.
 Kellett Road on the Peak.

 In the end, I slept in that morning and wound up not watching the event altogether.
 To make up for missing the hoopla, I decided to read up on how the whole idea of a sedan race came about in the first place...